 Automation in Globalization

-Minimum Wage and Automation
+Minimum Wage and Technology

-Decomposing the Global Rise of Populist Parties
+Decomposing the Rise of the Populist Radical Right

 with Oren Danieli, Noam Gidron, and Ro’ee Levy